ponderworthy/MultiJACK/README.md

     SOFT-IP 1
     SOFT-IP 2

-So now we have all of these processes running and the IP link is complete.
+And we have all of these processes running, and the xterm with HARD-IP reports the IP link running.
 How do we do actual use testing?
 Items of note:

 * To run multiple JACK servers on one motherboard, each JACK server has to have its own name.
 This has been a standard ability of JACK for ages, but rarely used.
 When a name is not specified, there is a default which is universal.
 * Cadence and its corrolary tools is designed to use the default, so in the above setup, we use it too as the single hard server.